Progressive Autoregressive Video Diffusion Models: Limitations and discussions

 A limitation of our method is the demand of a well-trained base video diffusion model.
-Similar to the \textit{replacement} methods~\citep{ho2022videodiffusionmodels,opensora} and other approaches like StreamingT2V~\citep{henschel2024streamingt2vconsistentdynamicextendable}, our method autoregressively applies a video diffusion model to generate long videos.
+Similar to the \textit{replacement} methods~\cite{ho2022videodiffusionmodels,opensora} and other approaches like StreamingT2V~\cite{henschel2024streamingt2vconsistentdynamicextendable}, our method autoregressively applies a video diffusion model to generate long videos.
 Such autoregressive video generation poses huge challenge on the base video diffusion model.
-Some slight errors remaining in the ``clean'' latents $\displaystyle \rvx^0$ may not be noticeable in a single video clip; however, in the autoregressive scenario, these error can be carried onto later frames, resulting in quality degradation.
-Further more, as the video diffusion model is only trained on denoising latents of real video data, it may poorly handle such distribution shift towards the generated erroneous latents~\citep{xie2024carve3d,fan2024reinforcement}, resulting in more severe quality drop.
-This means that even after finetuning on our progressive noise levels, our method could still generate videos with some degree of quality degradation over time if the base video diffusion model is not well trained.
+Some slight errors remaining in the ``clean'' frames $\displaystyle \rvx^0$ may not be noticeable in a single video clip; however, in the autoregressive scenario, these error can be carried onto later frames, resulting in quality degradation.
+Further more, as the video diffusion model is only trained on denoising latent frames of real video data, it may poorly handle such distribution shift towards the generated erroneous frames~\cite{xie2024carve3d,fan2024reinforcement}, resulting in more severe quality drop.
+This means that even after finetuning on our progressive noise levels, our method could still generate videos with some degree of quality degradation close to the ending, if the base video diffusion model is not well trained.
+Among the qualitative videos generated by our PA-\internalmodel, in some cases, the video quality slightly degrades in the last 10 seconds.

+Another limitation of our method is the subtle temporal flickering happening about every second in our PA-\internalmodel results.
+It is caused by a flaw in the backbone video diffusion model \internalmodel's 3D VAE, as evident by the presence of such flickering in both PA-\internalmodel and RW-\internalmodel results while no such flickering is present in the PA-\opensora results.

 There are many promising future directions to extend this work.
 We only train on progressively increasing noise levels to reduce the space of noise levels for easier convergence.
 If sufficient computing resources are available, training on fully random, per-frame independent noise levels would enable a single model for various tasks with arbitrary lengths, including video extension, connection, temporal super-resolution.
 Another promising future application of the long video generation ability of our models is to use them as world simulators, useful for tasks in robotics and 3D vision.
 Being able to generate long videos without quality degradation is an substantial step towards this direction. \todos{citations}